Home

 • "And I will remember my covenant, which is between me and you and every living creature of all flesh; and the waters shall no more become a flood to destroy all flesh."

-Again, this Covenant is a solemn oath or promise that was made by God, that He would not destroy all flesh by those flood waters anymore.
-These are all God's unconditional Covenants or Promises.
-But in like manner, a Covenant of God may also be conditional, where it is predicated upon some action of man.
+Again, this Covenant is a solemn oath or promise that was made by God, that He would not destroy all flesh by the flood waters again.
+That, again is God's unconditional Covenant or promise.
+In like manner, a Covenant of God may also be conditional, where it is predicated upon some action of man.

 Psalms 132:12